dinhanhthi/tomChat/README.md

 An UI to run seamlessly LLM services (OpenAI, Claude, Gemini, Mistral,...)

+> [!IMPORTANT]
+> This project is stopped.
+Feel free to fork it and continue the development.

 ## Getting Started

 To get started, install [nvm](https://github.com/nvm-sh/nvm) and use it to install the desired version of Node.js and [Yarn](https://yarnpkg.com/).